BendyLand/blfmt/README.md

  - Unlike C/C++, I do not plan to add several known styles to this one.
      - In my opinion, the various styles don't look as good with Rust's syntax rules, so I'm just sticking with the one version for this language.
  - If you would like a reference for the style I am aiming for, `rs_ex1.rs` (which is taken from this very project) is probably the best example currently.
 It was formatted from what you see in `safe_rs_ex1.rs`.

-## Future Plans

-As I mentioned, C files are being formatted directly to a pre-determined style.
-(Also, for the time being, anything beyond a very basic file structure will fundamentally break).
-Eventually, I want to allow the user to specify a known style (Allman, K&R, Stroustrup, etc.).
-(I would obviously also like to fix the broken parts).

-Additionally, I am in the process of adding support for C++ and Rust.
-However, since these languages are so complex, I may only be able to include support for basic structuring and certain constructs, like the positioning of conditionals.